-The deficit in goods trade with China likewise continued to expand, rising two percent to $38 billion, seasonally adjusted, as key exports like soybeans fell.
+The gap in goods trade with China likewise continued to expand, rising two percent to $38 billion, seasonally adjusted, as key exports like soybeans fell.

-The October figure handily overshot analyst expectations, and could confirm weaker GDP growth in the fourth quarter.
+The October figure handily overshot analyst expectations, and could confirm weaker economic growth in the final quarter of 2018.

 Americans bought more medications and imported autos while also taking more vacations, benefiting from the stronger US currency.

-Auto imports -- another subject on which Trump is battling the European Union -- likewise hit the highest level ever, at $31.8 billion.
+Auto imports -- another subject on which Trump is battling European leaders -- likewise hit their highest level ever, at $31.8 billion.

 From January to October, the total trade deficit rose more than 11 percent compared to the same period last year, and the gap in September was $555 million bigger than initially reported.